A Vinogradov-type problem in almost primes: Introduction

 \section{Introduction}

-One of the most famous problems of additive combinatorics which are already solved is the so called weak (or ternary) Goldbach conjecture, which can be stated in the following form:
+One of the best known problems in additive combinatorics which are arleady solved is without a doubt so called weak (or ternary) Goldbach conjecture, which can be stated in the following form:

-\begin{theorem} Every odd number $N$ greater than 1 is a sum of at most three primes.
+\begin{theorem} Every odd number $N$ greater than 7 can be represented as a sum of three primes.

 \end{theorem}